First aid for injured Owls and birds of prey

 Before doing anything with deserted chick you need to check the following things:

 - Is the chick obviously injured?
 If yes, refer to above.

 - Is the chick in immediate danger from vehicles, people or predators?
 If yes, put the chick in the branches of the nearest tree and leave the area.
 The parents will NOT abandon it because you have touched it.

 If the answer to both questions is 'No', then just walk away quietly and let nature take its course.

 Only ever remove the bird from the area if you are positive it has been abandoned or if it is clearly injured.
 Seek expert advice immediately and do not attempt to treat or feed the bird yourself.
 It is all too easy to imprint a youngster on humans, thus rendering it incapable of being returned to the wild.

 The Owl Pages no longer actively maintains raptor rehabilitation database, as much larger resources already exist on the world wide web.

-The Wildlife Rehabilitation Information Directory has an extensive list of wildlife carers worldwide:
+The The Wildlife Rehabilitation Directory has an extensive list of wildlife carers in the USA.

 Animal Help Now can assist locating a vet or rehabilitation center in the United States.